lucaswinningham/recipes/spaghetti.md

 1. Preheat oven on broil and move rack to middle position.
 Lightly brush a baking sheet with olive oil.
 2. In a mixing bowl, fold all ingredients together until homogeneous.
 Roll into uniform balls and spread evenly on baking sheet.
-3. Broil for 10-15 minutes until the top sides of the meatballs are browned.
+3. Broil for 10 to 15 minutes until the top sides of the meatballs are browned.
 Flip the meatballs and broil them on the other side for an additional 2-5 minutes.

 <!-- TAG: bread -->